Table of Contents

 I get it when I’ve spent too long at the computer or I’m mega stressed – and the quickest way I get out of it is to get outdoors in nature.

-Brain fog is talked about more since Covid reared its ugly face – long Covid sufferers tend to describe it as one of the common symptoms.
+Brain fog has been talked about more since COVID-19 reared its ugly face – long COVID sufferers tend to describe it as one of the common symptoms.

 But what are some other causes of brain fog?